soenke-sp/TreeSeg/README.md

 # TreeSeg

-A tool to automate the segmentation of individual trees.
+A tool for the segmentation of individual trees.
 It utilizes ArcGIS Pro and Python and allows processing of UAV multispectral images with channels for RGB, near-infrared, and red edge.
 The tool provides selection among four tested models: Faster R-CNN, Mask R-CNN, TensorMask, and SAM.

 For Faster R-CNN, Mask R-CNN, and TensorMask, the NDRE of the multispectral image is first calculated.
 Subsequently, instance segmentation is performed, and a shapefile containing the individual trees is generated.
 It should be noted that, due to the optimal hyperparameter configuration, the calculation using SAM may take more than a day.